silentwhaleluo/Database-Notes/PowerBI.md

 	- Direct Query
 	No data is imported or copied into Power BI Desktop.
 For relational sources, the selected tables and columns appear in the **Fields list**.
 Fore multi-dimensional sources like SAP Business Warehouse, the dimensions and measures of the selected cube appear in the Fields list.
 When create or interact with a visualization, Power BI Desktop queries the underlying data source, so always viewing current data
 		- Benefits
 			1. Build visualizations over **large dataset** which cannot import all the data with pre-aggregation
 			2. Underlying data changes can reuqire a refresh of data
-2. From Cube (Multi-Dimensional/Tabular)
 			3. Do not have 1 GB dataset limitation
 		- Limitations of DirectQuery
-		1. All tables must come from a single database, unless use **composite models**
+			1. All tables must come from a single database, unless use **[composite models](#compositemodels)**
 			2. If the query editor query is overly complex, an error occurs
 			3. Time intelligence capabilites are unavailable in DirectQuery
-		4. Limitations are places on DAX expressions allowed in measures to ensure to ensure that queries sent to the underlying data source have acceptable performance
+			4. Limitations are places on DAX expressions allowed in measures to ensure that queries sent to the underlying data source have acceptable performance
 			5. **one-million-row** limit for **returning** data when using DirectQuery
 		- Considerations
-		1. **Performance **.
+			1. **Performance**.
 All DirectQuery are sent to the source database so the required visual refresh time depends on how long that back-end source takes to respond with the results from the query (recommended < 5s, if it will take a few minutes will receive an error
 			2. **load** on the source database; **row level security (RLS)** will have a significant impact
-		3. **security** all users can access data source using the credentials after publication to the power BI service
+			3. **security** all users can access data source using the credentials after publication to the power BI service.
+All users see the same data, regardless of any security rules defined the backend source???
 			4. Some features are not supported in DirectQuery such as Quick Insights
+2. Analysis Services(Multi-Dimensional/Tabular) from Azure Analysis Services/ SSAS(with a gateway)
 	- Import
 	- Connect Live ???

+		- Limitations
-	Cannot create new column, new measure or new quick measure cannot manage relationship
+			- Cannot be use with any other source together Cannot create new column, new measure or new quick measure
+			- cannot manage relationship???
+			- Do not support row-level security
+			- Cannot create new column, new measure, nor new quick measure
+			- Report Pane is available in live connection

+<a name='compositemodels'></a>
+## Composite models (support automatically)
+- composite models: Allows a report to have multiple data connections, including DirectQuery connections or import, in any combinations.
+- Many-to-many relationship:
+- storage mode

+- Benifits
+	- by "DirectQuery", composite model allow combines data from one or more DirectQuery sources, and combines from DirectQuery sources and import data

+- Limitations
+	- Incremental refresh is supported for composite models connecting to SQL, Oracle, and Teradata data sources only
+	- The following Live connect multi-dimensional sources can't be used with composite models
+		- SAP HANA
+		- SAP Business Warehouse
+		- SQL Server Analysis Services
+		- Power BI datasets
+		- Azure Analysis Services

 ## Comparison of Import, DirectQuery, Live connections
 |Category|Import data|DirectQuery|Live Connection|